 Each year when the Sports Illustrated swimsuit issue is released I hear about it.
-Not because I'm a big fan of swimsuits, or super models, or even of sports for that matter, but because my therapist husband (as a recovering sex addict) specializes in helping men whose sexual behaviors have become self-defeating in ways that are interfering with day-to-day living—causing stress on family members, friends and/or work.
-These guys have issues around sexualizing and objectifying women so they can tend to have more than just a passing awareness of the winter release of that swimsuit model issue.
-4 Questions You May Be Asking About Sex Addiction
+Not because I'm a big fan of swimsuits, or super models, or even of sports for that matter, but because my therapist husband (as a recovering sex addict) specializes in helping men with self-destructive sexual behaviors.

 Once Brer Rabbit realized how pointless all his fighting with the tar baby had been, he still needed a way to get free.
 He cleverly talked Brer Fox into throwing him into the briar patch.
 Brer Fox was only too happy to toss Brer Rabbit who was utterly covered in tar into the thick of the sharp, pointed briars.
 He thought the briar patch would be a painful place for Brer Rabbit to be.
 But Brer Rabbit was born in the briar patch.
 He was able to use those briars to free himself from all that tar.

 Even though you may have viewed parts of your form, your appearance, as briars to be avoided, just like Brer Rabbit, it is possible to get free.
 Beauty can be found by the mind that knows where to look.

 What is inherently natural (and beautiful) in you is radiated from your core.
 You were born with it.
 The recognition of your essential beauty can help free you from the stickiness of comparisons.
 I promise, as you earnestly do this, your confidence will radiate into the world.